chahatsaini13/Agentic-Portfolio-Guardian/README.md

 ## Limitations
 - NewsAPI free tier restricts article recency and request volume
 - yfinance can be inconsistent/rate-limited for NSE/BSE tickers
+- When both fundamentals and news data are sparse or unavailable, the LLM may produce confident-sounding but unsubstantiated claims rather than flagging insufficient data (observed during testing, not yet mitigated)
+- Contrastive relevance model trained on a small dataset (8 investment theses) - strong held-out evaluation results, but not yet validated at scale
 - Not intended as investment advice; outputs are informational only

 ## Decision log